rookiedev-new/To-do-list/README.md

 TO DO list
-- A basic To do list app to add task and delete task.
+A simple a to-do list app that lets users add tasks and remove them using a delete button (🗑️).Users can press "Enter" or click the "Add" button.
+Basic responsive design included.